 The goal of strength training for most runners is to be a faster, fitter, and less injury prone.
 Are you in that group?
 Great!
 All are appropriate goals, but you may need to rethink your strength training routine in order to make that happen.
 Or, if you don’t strength train, you should seriously consider adding it!

-Yes, most runners know that strength training can benefit them.
+Yes, most runners know that strength training benefits them.
 But…

 - They may not have enough conviction to strength train regularly.